Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ## Exclusiveness

-When you create router and inject required dependencies for your own module, the user have to use this router and can't create another router.
+When you create router and inject required dependencies for your own module, the user has to use this router and can't create another router.
 You can use `+registerExclusiveView:` to make an exclusive registration.
 Then other router can't register this view, or there will be an assert failure.

 ```swift
 class EditorViewRouter: ZIKAnyViewRouter {